Orbifold Semiorthogonal Decompositions for Abelian Varieties: Abstract

 \section{Abstract}

-Suppose \(G\) is a finite group acting on an Abelian variety \(A\) such that the coarse moduli \(A/G\) is smooth.
-Using the recent classification result due to Auffarth, Lucchini, and Quezada, we construct a motivic semiorthogonal decomposition for \(\mathcal{D}[A/G]\) provided \(G = T\rtimes H\) with \(T\) a subgroup of translations and \(H\) is a subgroup of group automorphisms.
+Suppose \(G\) is a finite group acting on an Abelian variety \(A\) such that the coarse moduli space \(A/G\) is smooth.
+Using the recent classification result due to Auffarth, Lucchini Arteche, and Quezada, we construct an orbifold semiorthogonal decomposition for \(\mathcal{D}[A/G]\) provided \(G = T\rtimes H\) with \(T\) a subgroup of translations and \(H\) is a subgroup of group automorphisms.